 - Have water.
-We can overcome the previous problem easily, if the planes has a big ocean.
+We can overcome the previous problem easily if the planes have a big ocean.
 This way, even if it doesn’t rotate, oceanic currents can distribute the temperature and create stability.
 Besides, we do need water to survive.

 Additional preferable conditions: